 WHat We Do

-Dedicated to the art of social engagement to transform how teachers, young people, and their communities approach the educational process, the Ed Factory produces unique learning experiences that challenge notions of difference.
+The Ed Factory uses the art of social engagement to transform the educational process and challenge notions of difference.

 Our work is based in the arts, the humanities, and the science of social connection, and our Teacher's Institutes, workshops, consulting, and Young People's Archive serve as design centers for the production and exchange of new educational methods and management practices as well as research-based schools of intellectual and social learning.
 Our vision is to establish a growing culture of creative educators that includes young people and adults committed to values of equity, access, voice, and justice.